 Your emails must include a physical address.
 This could be a current street address, a post office box you have registered with the U.S. Postal Service, or a private mailbox.
-Your emails might be marked as spam if you do not include a valid address.
+If you do not include a valid address, our emails might be marked as spam.
 This stems back to the idea that you and company must have traceability.
 Businesses often include their physical address at the bottom of their emails.

 Some spam filters are triggered by certain words in the subject line or in the body of an email.
 Email providers may also have built-in tools to scan incoming emails for spam trigger words.
 There are a handful of tools out there that can help identify words that may trigger spam filters.
 There is an extensive list of spam trigger words to avoid in your marketing emails.